szabolcs-szilagyi/curryfy-all/README.md

 # Introduction

-This module has been inspired by the `promisifyAll` method from bluebird promise library, to give an easy way to curry all the methods on an object.
+This module has been inspired by the `promisifyAll` method from the bluebird promise library, to give an easy way to curry all the methods on an object.
 The current implementation is a working but naive one.
 If you feel that it misses the spot for you, don't be shy to open a ticket about it.

-Similary to the `promisifyAll` method, this package will add new methods on the provided object.
+Similarly to the `promisifyAll` method, this package will add new methods on the provided object.
 The new methods will get a `Curry` suffix, e.g.: if there is a `makeSoupe` method on an object, then it will create a `makeSoupeCurry` method on the same object.